TransmitSecurity/ciam-expressjs-vanilla-samples/hosted-webauthn-for-logged-out-users/README.md

     - Click on Applications tab and select your app
     - Under "Redirect URIs" add <domain:port>/pages/complete.html
 - Open a browser tab on <domain:port>/
-  - You will be redirected to the registration page
+  - You will be redirected to the login page
+  - Enter the username you used to register and click on "Continue with passkey"
+  - You'll be redirected to the hosted passkey authentication page
+  - complete the authentication flow, and you'll be redirected back to a home page with the ID token.
+- Registration
+  - Browse to the Registration page by clicking the "here" link below the login button
   - Enter a username and click on "Enroll Passkey"
   - You'll be redirected to the hosted passkey registration page
   - complete the registration flow, and you'll be redirected back to the registration page with registration data
-- Authenticate
-  - Browse to the authentication page by clicking the "here" link below the registration button
-  - Enter the username you used to register and click on "Continue with passkey"
-  - You'll be redirected to the hosted passkey authentication page
-  - complete the authentication flow, and you'll be redirected back to a home page with the ID token.
 - Transaction Signing
-  - From the login page, Browse to the Transaction page by clicking the "here" link below the authentication button
+  - From the login page, Browse to the Transaction page by clicking the "here" link below the login button
   - Fill the transaction details, money transfer or custom, and click on "Continue to transaction page"
   - You'll be redirected to the hosted confirm transaction page